 Alcohol can be enjoyable, but only in moderation.
 If you believe you’re abusing alcohol, cut back your intake or stop consuming alcohol altogether.

 However, stopping alcohol cold turkey can be dangerous if you are already experiencing withdrawals.

-If you think quitting alcohol completely might be perilous to your health, speak to your doctor about rehabilitation options.
+If you think quitting alcohol completely might be perilous to your health, speak to your doctor about inpatient alcohol rehab options.